IP Law Galli Studio Legale

 Lawyers have been involved in a huge number of important cross-border litigations in Europe concerning all branches of IP law.
 In 1999, Professor Galli obtained the first Italian final ruling in biotech patents.
 In 2004 Professor Galli also obtained the first Italian ruling assessing the validity of a computer implemented invention patent.
 In 2005, the firm enforced successfully the first ex parte orders ever granted in Italy of seizure of secret documents and computer files stolen by former employees.
 In 2005-2012 the firm secured key decisions on the extended protection of reputed trademarks against parasitical exploitation and look-alike.
-In 2009-18 Professor Galli and Dr Mariangela Bogni obtained landmark decisions in the patent field on behalf of prominent multinational companies, in particular with regard to biotech and pharmaceutical patents and also in the electronic field.
+In 2009-2022 Professor Galli and Dr Mariangela Bogni obtained landmark decisions in the patent field on behalf of prominent multinational companies, in particular with regard to biotech and pharmaceutical patents and also in the electronic field.
+In 2019 the firm also obtained a landmark decision in the field of the selective distribution system protection against one of the most important global e-commerce platforms.
 In 2009-11 the firm successfully represented Assoluce before the ECJ and in 2016 obtained the highest assessments of damages ever issued in Italy for design, patents and GIs infringement respectively, ranging between EUR 2 and 5 million.
 The firm also advises major companies on the implementation of the new Italian IP tax regime known as Patent Box.

 The firm’s lawyers have a wide range of experience in the field of litigation and in assisting clients and drafting agreements in situation where antitrust problem may arise.